New Zealand: Culture

 Early Māori adapted the tropically based east Polynesian culture in line with the challenges associated with a larger and more diverse environment, eventually developing their own distinctive culture.
 Social organisation was largely communal with families (whānau), subtribes (hapū) and tribes (iwi) ruled by a chief (rangatira), whose position was subject to the community's approval.
 The British and Irish immigrants brought aspects of their own culture to New Zealand and also influenced Māori culture, particularly with the introduction of Christianity.
 However, Māori still regard their allegiance to tribal groups as a vital part of their identity, and Māori kinship roles resemble those of other Polynesian peoples.
 More recently, American, Australian, Asian and other European cultures have exerted influence on New Zealand.
 Non-Māori Polynesian cultures are also apparent, with Pasifika, the world's largest Polynesian festival, now an annual event in Auckland.

-The largely rural life in early New Zealand led to the image of New Zealanders being rugged, industrious problem solvers.
+The largely rural life in early New Zealand led to the image of New Zealanders as rugged, industrious problem solvers.
 Modesty was expected and enforced through the "tall poppy syndrome", where high achievers received harsh criticism.
 At the time, New Zealand was not known as an intellectual country.
 From the early 20th century until the late 1960s, Māori culture was suppressed by the attempted assimilation of Māori into British New Zealanders.
-In the 1960s, as tertiary education became more available, and cities expanded urban culture began to dominate.
-However, rural imagery and themes are common in New Zealand's art, literature and media.
+In the 1960s, as tertiary education became more available, and cities expanded urban culture began to dominate, but rural imagery and themes are common in New Zealand's art, literature and media.

 New Zealand's national symbols are influenced by natural, historical, and Māori sources.
-The silver fern is an emblem appearing on army insignia and sporting team uniforms.
+The silver fern emblem appears on army insignia and sporting team uniforms.
 Certain items of popular culture thought to be unique to New Zealand are called "Kiwiana".